AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

  # join file1 and 2 lines one by one using : as a delimiter
  paste -s -d : file1 file2 > file3

+ # go through file1 and replace spaces with a new line mark, then output to file2
+ tr -s ' ' '\n' < file1 > file2
+ # -or- in more readable format
+ cat file1 | tr -s ' ' '\n' > file2

 **This is the unix philosophy** and the true power of the shell.
 The **unix philosophy** is a lot of small, specialized, good programs